chopfitzroy/dotfiles-experiment/README.md

 vcsh pull
 ```

-Note, there are some instances like `sheldon` on openSUSE installs where Ansible will not update `sheldon` if it already exists.
-There are some solutions to this but ideally we are waiting until `sheldon` is added to `zypper`.

 ## Manual Setup 🐢

 There might be times you don't want to run the Ansible scripts but would still like to make use of some of the configuration files.